DanielBradford/rubic/README.md

 In the management page the admin can search within the index of username and last name and the results are displayed in the table.

 <img style="width:100%" src="documents/screenshots/search_users.png">

+ ### ***All user data is viewable apart from their password.
+This is to protect the privacy of the users.
+A future feature will be a password recovery feature if the password is lost or forgotten or needs to be changed.***

 ## Recipes Table